se-edu/learningresources/contents/javascript/Javascript-framework-React.md

 The sandbox above is editable.
 You can play around with the application `state` and see how the view automatically gets updated.

-Now you can see that with React, you just need to specify *what* you want to do when the application data changes.
+Notice that with React, you just need to specify *what* you want to do when the application data changes.
 React will efficiently update and render just the right view components without you having to interact with the DOM.

 #### React is Component-Based